TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 * `CollectDefs(x)` retrieves the definition of a reference `x`.
 * `lookup Type() props on d` looks up the type of a definition `d`.
 * `check Type() prop t1 against t2 wrt Eq()` checks if types `t1` and `t2` are equal.

+Tests that expect a class type as a result have to be modified to accept annotations on the name of the class.
+For example, an expectation `ClassType("A")` needs to be changed to `ClassType("A"{_})`.

 ### Typing Rules